We Provide Specialist Insurance And Risk Management Advice For Listed Buildings And Estates.

 Building insurance cover typically provides coverage for a range of risks, including damage to the structure, fixtures and fittings of the building, as well as contents within the building.
 It may also include coverage for additional costs associated with rebuilding or repairing a listed building to its original state in the event of damage or destruction.
 Some policies may also provide coverage for legal fees, temporary accommodation and other related expenses.

 Due to the complexity of listed buildings and the specialist materials required, the cost to repair a listed building is far greater than a standard property.
 Therefore, a specialist insurer may offer to survey a listed property to determine the correct rebuilding figure and sometimes offer ‘extended replacement cost’ if they do this, which is effectively an unlimited buildings sum insured.
 Grade 1 buildings are excluded from this however.

-What materials are covered under listed building insurance?
+What materials are covered under listed building house insurance?